 This brick temple is a part of the famed Deul Park of Gourangapur.
 The towering temple stands on a square platform and the inner sanctum strangely is located below the ground.
-The temple was originally dedicated to Goddess Bhagabati but the original idol has since been replaced with a Shiva Linga that is worshipped by the locals.
-No one seems to know what happened to the original idol but it is presumed that as Durga Devi was the ishta devatha of Ishwar Ghosh, this temple was dedicated to Divine Mother, a theory that is further strengthened by the brick figures of Devi seen on the four walls.
+It is presumed that as Durga Devi was the ishta devatha of Ishwar Ghosh, this temple was dedicated to Divine Mother in the form of Goddess Bhagabati, a theory further strengthened by the brick figures of Devi seen on the four walls.
+The original idol has since been replaced with a Shiva Linga that is worshipped by the locals.

 This temple is most likely of the 11th century after Ishwar Ghosh’s time and may have functioned as a watch tower or a mapping tower commonly called as Great Trigonometrical Survey tower built in many places across India by the East India Company in the 1800s to map and survey the country.
 It is highly likely that the British simply used an existing towering temple structure for their end purpose with little or no regard for its sanctity.